Yung Kayo: Career

-Green began rapping at the age of 10 after his older brother purchased a microphone.
+Green began rapping at the age of 9 after his older brother purchased a microphone.
 He would rap with group 40 Boyz which was composed of himself and his brothers.
 In 2019, he released his song "Glitch" which captured the attention of American rapper Young Thug.
 In January 2020, he signed to the latter's record label YSL Records in a joint venture with 300 Entertainment.
 In 2020, he was featured as a model for Vogue's Spring 2020 Alyx Menswear fashion show.

 On April 16, 2021, the YSL Records album Slime Language 2 was released, which features Green on two tracks: "Proud of You" with Lil Uzi Vert, and "GFU".
 In May 2021, he released his single "Bstroy Socks".
 In January 2022, he released his single "Yeet" with American rapper Yeat which serves as the lead single to his album DFTK.
 In February 2022, he released his album DFTK.
-In July 2022, he and American rapper Yeat collaborated with the Sevensevenseven imprint and released a single titled "Hollon".
+In July 2022, he and Yeat collaborated with the Sevensevenseven imprint and released a single titled "Hollon".
 In November 2022, he released the single "150" for his upcoming EP Nineteen.
 On November 29, 2022, on his 19th birthday, he released his EP Nineteen with an appearance from late American rapper and YSL Records signee Lil Keed.